Fairblock/docs/docs/ConfidentialStablecoins.md

 - Anti-money laundering (AML)-safe stablecoins and regulatory auditability
 - Protection against GDPR/MiCA/CCPA/Clarity related data exposure risk for institutions

 Regulators increasingly expect two things: don’t expose everything to everyone and do let authorized parties verify under lawful authority.
-Stabletrust follows this exact model.
+Fairblock follows this exact model.
 You can disclose a specific transaction – and only that transaction – to a tax authority, regulator, or auditor without revealing your entire financial history.
 This maps to how financial supervisors describe acceptable digital asset systems and how TradFi already handles sensitive trade and payments data.

 **Infrastructure & Advanced Applications**